Basquiat poised to set record at New York art auction

 Gouzer said that unlike most artists who win acclaim, “Basquiat created his best paintings at the beginning of his career.
 ‘Untitled 1981’ unites all the elements of energy, freedom and boldness that one looks for in Basquiat,” he said.

-The painting will be sold November 14 following public exhibitions scheduled for London, Paris and New York.

-Reporting By Chris Michaud; Editing by Nichola Groom; Editing by Bill Trott
+The painting will be sold Nov.
+14 following public exhibitions scheduled for London, Paris and New York.
+(Reporting By Chris Michaud; Editing by Nichola Groom; Editing by Bill Trott)